Shubhzk/Python-exploratory-analysis/CONTRIBUTING.md

-# Contributing to [
+# Contributing to [Python-exploratory-data-analysis]
-Python-exploratory-data-analysis
-]

-Welcome to [Python-exploratory-data-analysis]!
+Welcome to Python-exploratory-data-analysis.
 I appreciate your interest in contributing to my project.

 ## How to Contribute